abbanegamaicoder/konginsomnia/README.md

 then
     // Create a new output object
     CSTLimitsRuleOutput output = new CSTLimitsRuleOutput();

+    // Check if any matching CST is primary and set the secFlag accordingly boolean flag = false;
+    if ($cst.isPrimary) {
+        // Set flag to true if any matching CST is primary flag = true;
+    }

+    // Set the secFlag in the output output.setSecFlag(flag);

+    // Insert the result back into the working memory insert(output);
+end

+package com.rules.securitization;

+import com.model.CSTLimitsRuleInputOutput;
+import com.model.CSTLimitsRuleOutput;

+rule "Check Securitization Methodology Eligibility" when
+    // Loop over all CST entries in the input list
+    $input : CSTLimitsRuleInputOutput(cstList != null)
+    $cst : CSTLimitsRuleInputOutput.CSTInput(
+        creditSanctionTeam in ("CRMD INDIA", "CRMD SECURITISTN EUR", "CRMDNY HEDGE FUNDS", "CRMDNY SECURITIZATN", "CRMDNY SAM IB US LEG", "BUK-CCR-FI'S&SOV", "IB-BE SECURITISATN")
+    )
+then
+    // Create a new output object
+    CSTLimitsRuleOutput output = new CSTLimitsRuleOutput();
     List<CSTLimitsRuleOutput.EntityEntitlement> entitlements = new ArrayList<>();

     // Based on the "isPrimary" flag, add to entitlement list